KaffemitMilf/cheapo-EC-TDS-meter/README.md

 - a - 0.019 °C (commonly used for nutrient solutions)

 dont ask me how and why it works, it is completly stolen from Micheal Ratcliffe´s project...

+### avoiding polarization
+To avoid the polarization and electrolysis of the liquid, we only measure in a short pulse.
+Otherwise the resistance will change.
+Instead of using the 5V pin, I used a pin, which I can switch on/off.